Budget & Fundraising Meeting Information Mission Statement Forms

 • Meeting is called to order.

-• Introductions (name, role in PTA or at school, children at school, etc.)
+• Introductions (name, role in PTA or at school, children at school, etc.) This includes people joining virtually.

 • Updates from PTA, School Board, Admin, Teachers, Specialists.